 Gmail throttles.
 Outlook blocks.
 You need tools that manage velocity, rotation, and volume thresholds.

-1. Monitoring + Alerts
+Monitoring + Alerts

 You should know if your IP gets blacklisted, before it destroys your sender score.
+Deliverability reports help you monitor inbox placement and experiment with different IPs or services to improve results.

 If your current tool doesn’t do all five, it’s just a fancier version of Gmail.